Wratheus/Liz-to-Aoi-Tori-web-page/README.md

 # Liz-to-Aoi-Tori-web-page
-ok this is actually test webpage nothing special just learning sass and Js with Bootstrap
+This is test webpage playing with sass and Js with Bootstrap pattern